dcBrian/Markdown-Live-Editor/README.md

 ## Markdown Live Editor

-This is a simple project I made to increase my knownledge on Reactjs.
-If you feel it can help you with something, feel free to use partly or totally this code.
+This is a very simple project I made about markdown.
         <br />

 <p align="center">